Skip to contents

 Value

-either a data.frame containing the prior definitions (if any suitable priors can be altered by the user) or NULL, indicating that no priors in the model can be modified through the mvgam interface
+either a data.frame containing the prior definitions (if any suitable priors can be altered by the user) or NULL, indicating that no priors in the model can be modified

 Details

 Users can supply a model formula, prior to fitting the model, so that default priors can be inspected and altered.
-To make alterations, change the contents of the prior column and supplying this data.frame to the mvgam function using the argument priors.
+To make alterations, change the contents of the prior column and supplying this data.frame to the mvgam or jsdgam functions using the argument priors.
 If using Stan as the backend, users can also modify the parameter bounds by modifying the new_lowerbound and/or new_upperbound columns.
 This will be necessary if using restrictive distributions on some parameters, such as a Beta distribution for the trend sd parameters for example (Beta only has support on (0,1)), so the upperbound cannot be above 1.
 Another option is to make use of the prior modification functions in brms (i.e. prior) to change prior distributions and bounds (just use the name of the parameter that you'd like to change as the class argument; see examples below)

 Note

-Only the prior, new_lowerbound and/or new_upperbound columns of the output should be altered when defining the user-defined priors for the mvgam model.
+Only the prior, new_lowerbound and/or new_upperbound columns of the output should be altered when defining the user-defined priors for the model.
 Use only if you are familiar with the underlying probabilistic programming language.
 There are no sanity checks done to ensure that the code is legal (i.e. to check that lower bounds are smaller than upper bounds, for example)

 Author